pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## History (deprecated)

 ##### Requires Message Persistence
+Enable Message Persistence in the Admin Portal.

 ##### Deprecated

-Use fetchHistory() instead.
+Use `fetchHistory()` instead.

-Fetch historical messages for a channel.
-Control result order and paging:
+Fetch historical messages for a channel with ordering and range controls:
-- Default searches from newest end (Reverse = false).
+- `Reverse=false` (default): from newest end.
-- Set Reverse = true to search from oldest end.
+- `Reverse=true`: from oldest end.
-- Page with Start or End timetoken.
-- Retrieve a slice with both Start and End (inclusive of End).
-- Limit with Count.

-Start & End usage:
-- Only Start: messages older than and up to Start.
-- Only End: messages at End and newer.
+- Page using `Start` and/or `End`.
+With both, the range is inclusive of `End`.
-- Both: messages between Start and End (inclusive of End).
-Up to 100 messages per call; page by adjusting Start.
+- Limit via `Count`.
+Up to 100 per call; page iteratively by adjusting `Start`.

 #### Method(s) (deprecated)